IETF-OPSAWG-WG/lxnm/yang/02/README.md

 This document has been updated in two rounds, being the first version of the draft following the _prune and extend_ approach, instead of the one based on _augments_.

-The two rounds of definitions are as described in the below figures, and in the version of the draft (_to be uploaded_).
+The four rounds of definitions are as described in the below figures, and in the version of the draft (_to be uploaded_).

 __Version 27th May 2019__